SteveKhoa/SteveKhoa/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an undergraduate student in Vietnam.
+An Undergraduate student in Vietnam.
+A humble learner of:

+- Python, C\C++
+- Image Processing and Computer Vision

 khoa.ltng@gmail.com